tw-wuqian/infra-as-code-lab-exercise/Session_5_Terraform_Modules/README.md

 ### Steps/Tasks for Goal 2 [Difficulty Rating: 9 (complex)]

 Now we are going to add an RDS instance to your AWS solution using Terraform and have a working website up and running.
 The database requires a password, we do not wish to create the password in Terraform otherwise it will be stored in the state file in plain text which is why we will manually create it in Secrets Manager instead.
 Once the solution is up and running we should be able to use curl commands to interact with a REST API exposed via the load balancer.
-We recommend continuing to make small commits of your changes to your repo at logicial moments througout the session.
+We recommend continuing to make small commits of your changes to your repo at logicial moments throughout the session.

 1. Using the AWS Console (UI) manually create a new secret (create your own secret) in AWS Secret Manager, select 'Other type of secret' and in the key value pair fields enter a key of 'db_password' and in the value field next to it enter a value for the password which complies with the following password requirements: